 Until 19 January 2021 // Amsterdam Light Festival

 Feeling claustrophobic?
 Perhaps a tad squirrelly?
 If so, venture out to Nationaal Park Nieuw Land.
 Located just east of Amsterdam and filled with birds, deer, foxes and hares, the sweeping fields and wetlands at this nature reserve feel almost otherworldly in the winter, as the days grow darker and a stillness seeps into the landscape.
 And after you’ve been there, why not pop over to the nearby Nature Park Lelystad to see otters, moose, bison and wild boar?

 Looking for extra entertainment?
 Here are a few bonus ideas to fill your weekend:

-For the latest updates about coronavirus in Amsterdam, visit our coronavirus information page.
+For the latest updates about coronavirus (COVID-19) in Amsterdam, visit our coronavirus information page.